zstrathe/zstrathe.github.io/index.md

 ---

 ### Data Visualization Business Capstone Project
-(Project for GENBA 890: Business Capstone)
+Term Project for GENBA 890: Business Capstone

 * Worked with a client company to provide research findings into data visualization methods, and developed visualization dashboard implementations that provide greater insight into the status of their nationwide supply chain